AT-Publishing/website/_posts/2018-01-10-tensorcharts.md

 tickers: false

-title: "TensorCharts - Freemium crypto charting web-app with orderbook heatmap (you'll get to watch the whales)"
+title: "TensorCharts - Crypto charting app with Orderbook Heatmap, Counter's Ratio and more"
-description: "TensorCharts are available free in the basic version that is still good for scalpers."
+description: "Best crypto trading tool for your crypto 5-min chart strategy, scalping and market health analysis.
+TensorCharts are available free in the basic version that is still good for scalpers."

 image:
 - "/features/tensorcharts.png"